 Inflation in China has not materially impacted our results of operations in recent years.
-According to the National Bureau of Statistics of China, the year-over-year increase in the consumer price index in 2020, 2021 and 2022 was 2.5%, 0.9% and 2.0%, respectively.
+According to the National Bureau of Statistics of China, the year-over-year increase in the consumer price index for December 2021, 2022 and 2023 were increases of 1.5%, 1.8% and 0.2%, respectively.
 Although we have not been materially affected by inflation in the past, we can provide no assurance that we will not be affected in the future by higher inflation rates in China.